 Navigate to Home > Configuration > Web Portal > Web Portal Settings in Administrator Console

-In Web Portal Customization section set Enable Enterprise Search to Yes
+In the Web Portal Customization section set Enable Enterprise Search to Yes

 Configuring Enterprise Search web queries